home-controller/arduino-store/README.md

-# For storing setup etc. vars to more permanent storage like eeprom, flash etc.
+## For storing setup etc. vars to more permanent storage like eeprom, flash etc.

-This is a work in progress.
+* This is a work in progress.
-I am only getting to parts working as I need then for my home auto projects.
+* I am only getting to parts working as I need then for my home auto projects.
-So I really wouldn't recommend anyone else using it at this point.
+* So I really wouldn't recommend anyone else using it at this point.

+- [x] incomplete
+- [ ] complete